DangeL187/HivePulse/README.md

 Built as a full-fledged microservices ecosystem, it efficiently ingests, processes, and stores massive streams of data while maintaining high availability and horizontal scalability.

-**HivePulse** reliably handles around **18K RPS**, demonstrates predictable behavior under heavy load, and is built for robust, fault-tolerant operation.
+**HivePulse** reliably handles around **50K RPS**, demonstrates predictable behavior under heavy load, and is built for robust, fault-tolerant operation.

 # 🔥 Services Overview

 ## 🌐 MQTT Broker

-- Mosquitto as a light-weight MQTT Broker
+- EMQX as an MQTT Broker

 ## ⚡️ Ingress (MQTT-to-Kafka) service